Skip to main content

 One example that might wake you up or make it hard to go to sleep: finding a new project management job!
 Here’s what it could look like:

-Start with the central idea or main idea—this is the ‘trunk’ of the mind map.
+- Start with the central or main idea.
+This is the ‘trunk’ of the mind map.
+Pick a couple of keywords—one noun and one verb are sufficient to describe the central idea.
 Don’t forget you’re building a tree that will have multiple limbs and branches.
 Don’t make this complicated.
-Pick a couple of keywords—one noun and one verb are sufficient to describe the central idea.

-Then have each person (if you’re working with your team) add a related idea to that central trunk.
+- Have each person (if you’re working with your team) add a related idea to that central trunk.
 Ensure you get one new idea per person, to make sure everyone participates and is heard in the brainstorming session.
-This is also why you don’t want to do this with groups larger than about 6 people—you’ll want to make sure you have the right people in the room helping you build your mindmap!

-In order to produce a tree that is not unwieldy and overly complicated, have the group work individually or in small groups to build the sub-branches of the mind map.
+- Have the group work individually or in small groups on building a specific sub-branch of the mind map.
+This will make sure the tree is not unwieldy and overly complicated.
 Each of these sub-branches should directly relate to the ‘branch’ before it.

 Here are some of the best mind map maker options on the market today: